Organizing Your Images

 - For the subject folders use names that makes sense to you and describe the shoot.

-- I organize my subject folders by year, but depending on what you shoot another organization structure may make more sense for you ... by organization structure I mean you don't want to have to look through hundreds of folders to find the folder you're looking for, you want to group the folders for each shoot under other folders which have names that describe the entire group.
+- I also organize my subject folders by year, but depending on what you shoot another organization structure may make more sense for you ... by organization structure I mean you don't want to have to look through hundreds of folders to find the folder you're looking for, you want to group the folders for each shoot under other folders which have names that describe the entire group.

 - Don't worry much about this, it's easy to change this structure later.
 (Unlike the names of original images which you should never change.)